| |

 The final report of the Evatt Royal Commission has not been altered in the light of this new evidence, though it has been

-In the United States, some of the most important studies into the
+so widely criticized that it has never had any credibility.
+(7) In the United States, some of the most important studies into the

 link between Agent Orange and the health of Vietnam veterans and their offspring have been conducted by the Centers for Disease